What is Control Banding?

 What Is The Purpose of Control Banding?

-The intent of control banding is to provide a simple method for small and medium-sized workplaces that may have limited expertise in chemical workplace health and safety to understand the hazards of the chemicals they work with and easily apply controls to manage the hazard.
+The intent of control banding is to provide a simple and practical method for small and medium-sized workplaces that may have limited expertise in chemical workplace health and safety to understand the hazards of the chemicals they work with and easily apply controls to manage the hazard.
+This approach helps to protect workers from potential harm and ensure compliance with health and safety regulations.

 Control banding is often used to determine control measures when Occupational Exposure Limits (OELs) are not known.